-In communities struggling with conflict and armed violence, the minds of many people may be closed to ideas of reconciliation, tolerance, and forgiveness.
+In communities struggling with conflict and armed violence, minds may be closed to ideas of reconciliation, tolerance, and forgiveness.
 Often, what is needed is a medium that will engage and provoke them to deal with the complexity of their experiences of conflict and violence and envision that peace is possible even in the most difficult situations.
-Cinema has a remarkable ability to engage and present us with characters and stories in a way that can transform how we conceive of people and events as well as our past, present, and future perspectives.
+Cinema has a remarkable potential to engage and present us with characters and stories in a way that can transform how we conceive of people and events as well as our past, present, and future perspectives.
 Cinema for Peace harnesses this ability to open minds and start conversations about peace and reconciliation.

 Cinema as a Tool for Peacebuilding